-The methods and processes often found in this Area are purposed to identify and maintain the workforce's knowledge, skills, abilities, and competencies
+The methods and processes often found in this Area are purposed to identify and maintain the workforce's knowledge, skills, abilities, and competencies to accomplish the organization's work.

-Maturity Example: An organization identifies its Telework Program.
-First, is there a clear approach (policy, processes)?
-Second, how widely is it deployed, i.e., do all supervisors buy-in, is it used?
-Third, how does it evolve?
-Finally, how key is it to success in other areas such as retention? to accomplish the organization's work.
 Processes that assess current and future workforce capabilities and respond to identified needs by hiring, training, and mentoring are often mentioned.
 Processes for managing and organizing the workforce to get work done, and quality of life initiatives like variable hours, telework, and others, are frequently mentioned.
 Likely Discussion Area topics also include descriptions of how the organization addresses its responsibility to ensure regulatory standards on workplace health and security are met.